AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Identity

-The concept of identity is the key to how OCS limits access to services and resources available to an entity.
-An entity’s identity allows OCS to know how much access to grant to that entity.
+Identity is the authentication factor of a user or client requesting access to OCS.
+Identities can be verified.
 OCS identity services provide the following functions:

 * Authenticate users using a local account store or through an external identity provider
 * Provide session management and single sign-on